 Oura Ring v Fitbit: Price and battery life

-There are some strong similarities on the software and tracking side of things and that should definitely be seen as a good thing.
+There are some strong similarities between the software and tracking side of things and that should be seen as a good thing.

-Both put an emphasis on using an onboard heart rate monitor to power a range of features and insights.
-Oura uses that biometric data to think more about wellbeing in terms of improving sleep and how that can impact on other aspects of your life.
+Both emphasize using an onboard heart rate monitor to power a range of features and insights.
+Oura uses that biometric data to think more about well-being in terms of improving sleep and how that can impact other aspects of your life.

-As fitness trackers, they both promise solid experiences, just in different approaches.
-The aim is to make tracking simple and easy to do and they certainly do that in their own unique way.
+As fitness trackers, they both promise solid experiences, just with different approaches.
+The aim is to make tracking simple and easy to do and they certainly do that in their unique way.